 blogs

-is now a good time to invest in a holiday let?
+Is now a good time to invest in a holiday let?

 The UK holiday let sector has just experienced its most successful season yet, according to AirDNA, the leading short-term rental intelligence platform.